Mixed Unit Tactics v2

 This latter point illustrates a particular blind spot of the Bosmer, that they cannot imagine an enemy holding a terrain advantage over them in forest.
 Especially not the Khajiit, who people often imagine as primarily desert-dwellers.
 But the light-footed Dagi and Dagi-raht are native to the southern Tenmar forest, upsetting these expectations.

 After the second battle, survivors finally reached the Bosmer military command in the south.
 Once properly informed, the Bosmer adjusted their battle plans accordingly.
 A much larger force, including several mages, was rerouted from the Torval theater and dispatched to the north.

 Not even the Bosmer are capable of remaining unseen while marching in large numbers.
 They can, however, mask the true size of their force.
 By marching in single file, controlling lines of sight, and through select chameleon and silence spells, the Bosmer made it appear as if a much smaller group was underway, similar to the previous two.

 The Bosmer arrived at the battlefield and established their position, similar to the previous two fights.
 Rather than change their tactics, the complacent Khajiit attempted the same trick a third time.
 But the Bosmer had their own mixed unit tactics in mind, which were no less impressive than those of the Khajiit.
 Through a combination of shamanic invocations and traditional hunter tactics, the Bosmer scouts and mages had riled up the local beasts of the Valenwood wilds, funneling them towards the enemy positions.

 Swarms of birds harassed the fire-casters hidden in the trees, while the warriors were flushed from their underground hideouts by spiny burrowing creatures.
-The Khajiiti main force, hidden behind their wooden shields in anticipation of the trap, were stampeded by a herd of local herbivores.
+The Khajiiti main force, hidden behind their wooden shields in anticipation of the trap, were stampeded by a local herd animal.
 It was trivial for the experienced Bosmer archers to decimate the retreating foe.